Canadian Forts

 (1696 - 1945, intermittent), St. John's

-Several batteries were located here including: Battery Waldegrave (built on the site of the old North Castle Battery) a two-gun battery complementing Chain Rock Battery; Queen's Battery (1796 - 1870) above North Head; Wallace's Battery; Duke of York's Battery (site); and Carronade Battery.
+Several batteries were located here on North Head including: Battery Waldegrave (built on the site of the old North Castle Battery) a two-gun battery complementing Chain Rock Battery; Queen's Battery (1796 - 1870); Wallace's Battery; Duke of York's Battery (site); and Carronade Battery.
 All of these were built during the Napoleonic Wars (1800 - 1815).
 French forces from Placentia captured St. John's in November 1696, January 1705, and January 1709.
 The French briefly held the town again in June-September 1762.
-The British (who may have called it Fort St. John's) captured and used the hill to bomb the French-held Fort William.
+The British (who may have called the mount Fort St. John's) captured and used the hill to bomb the French-held Fort William.
 This was the last battle of the French and Indian / Seven Years' War in North America (September 1763).
 The British viewed the Hill as a final retreat for Forts William and Townshend.
 A blockhouse was built here in 1795.
 It was demolished in 1810 for a Martello Tower, which was never built.
 New barracks were built on the hill and at Queen's Battery in the 1830's.
 The Hill was refortified during the American Civil War.
 British forces left in 1870.
 The Cabot Tower was built in 1897 for Queen Victoria's birthday celebration.
-It is not a defensive structure, but may have been used as a lookout.
+It is not a defensive structure, but was used as a lookout and maritime signal station until 1958.
+See also Hiking with Barry - Wilderness Adventure

-Fort Waldegrave (the old battery dismantled 1868, rebuilt 1916) was used in World War I (1916 - 1920).
-The barracks became a dance hall, but were eventually torn down.
+Fort Waldegrave (the old battery was dismantled in 1868) was rearmed in World War I (1916 - 1920), and was the city's only active defence at that time.
+The barracks later became a dance hall, but were eventually torn down.
 The two 4.7-inch guns that were here were transferred to Fort Amherst in 1941.
 The gun area is now a parking lot.
+The old battery has been restored with one 1790's era display gun.

-The Americans built two coastal defence batteries here in 1941, each consisting of an 8-inch M1888 gun on a M1918 barbette carriage, located at the present-day parking lot for Cabot Tower.
-The two guns were removed and relocated to Redcliff Head in 1942.
-A battery of four 155mm guns on Panama mounts was located here, until moved to Middle Cove and Manuels.
-This position was considered a subpost of Fort Pepperrell (see listing below).
+The U.S. Army built a two-gun coastal defence battery on Signal Hill in 1941, consisting of two 8-inch M1888 guns on M1918 barbette carriages, located at the present-day parking lot for Cabot Tower.
+The two guns were removed and relocated to Red Cliff in 1942.
+A battery of four 155mm guns on Panama mounts was also located here in 1942, until moved to Middle Cove and Manuels.
+This site was considered a subpost of Fort Pepperrell (see listing below).
+A grass-covered mound near the parking lot is one of the gun sites.
+Parking lot improvements in the fall of 2016 exposed at least one of the 155mm gun's Panama mounts.

 ¤ Fort Chain Rock

-Located at the Narrows below Queen's Battery at Signal Hill, at North Head.
-This was the city's first defence, known then as "The Battery".
 In 1941 a two-gun 75mm AMTB battery was located here, transferred from Fort Amherst.
-One of the guns may still be here.
+One of the guns may still be here in casemate.
 This battery helped to protect the minefield outside of the Narrows.

 ¤ Fort William (National Historic Site)